In the overview of DNA replication, what is the primary function ... | Study Prep in Pearson+

 1

-Understand that DNA replication involves multiple enzymes, each with a specific role in copying the DNA accurately.
+Step 1: Understand the role of DNA polymerase in DNA replication.
+DNA polymerase is an enzyme responsible for synthesizing new DNA strands by adding nucleotides complementary to the template strand.

-Identify the role of DNA polymerase, which is the enzyme responsible for synthesizing new DNA strands by adding nucleotides complementary to the template strand.
+Step 2: Recall that DNA polymerase adds nucleotides specifically to the 3′ end of the growing DNA strand, which means it synthesizes DNA in the 5′ to 3′ direction.

-Recall that DNA polymerase can only add nucleotides to the 3\' end of a growing DNA strand, meaning it synthesizes DNA in the 5\' to 3\' direction.
+Step 3: Differentiate DNA polymerase's function from other enzymes involved in replication, such as helicase (which unwinds the DNA helix) and ligase (which joins Okazaki fragments).

-Differentiate DNA polymerase from other enzymes involved in replication, such as helicase (which unwinds the DNA), ligase (which seals nicks between Okazaki fragments), and primase (which lays down RNA primers).
+Step 4: Recognize that RNA primers are synthesized by primase, not DNA polymerase, to provide a starting point for DNA synthesis.

-Conclude that the primary function of DNA polymerase is to synthesize a new DNA strand by adding nucleotides to the 3\' end using the existing strand as a template.
+Step 5: Conclude that the primary function of DNA polymerase is to synthesize a new DNA strand by adding deoxyribonucleotides to the 3′ end of a growing strand using the existing DNA strand as a template.

 Watch next